Master of Science in Electrical and Computer Engineering

 • Wireless communications

-Research in these areas is carried out in Nano Electronics and Computing Research Laboratory (NeCRL), Intelligent Computing and Embedded Systems Laboratory (ICE Lab), SF Bioelectronics Laboratory, Analog Design Center, Mobile and Intelligent Computing Laboratory (MIC Lab), and Controls for Assistive and REhabilitation Robotics Lab (CARE Lab).
+Research in these areas is carried out in Nano Electronics and Computing Research Laboratory (NeCRL), Intelligent Computing and Embedded Systems Laboratory (ICE Lab), SF Bioelectronics Laboratory, Analog Design Center, Mobile and Intelligent Computing Laboratory (MIC Lab), AI-LAMP: AI Lab for Augmented Multimodal Perception, Personalized Health and Assistive Technologies Laboratory (PHAST Lab), Gator Engineering Education Research Lab (GEER Lab), and Controls for Assistive and REhabilitation Robotics Lab (CARE Lab).
 More information about research labs in the School of Engineering can be found here

 Program Coordinator